jwobser/AoC21/README.md

 I also used a mutex to control access to the vector listing all the minimum points, as well as an atomic long to keep track of the risk level.
 ### Part 2

+## Day 10
+For this one I used some unit testing to make sure the scoring and detection functions were working correctly.
+It also forced me to do more separation of concerns to make the functions unit-testable.
+### Part 1
+I set this up with a stack to track which chunks have been opened.
+If an opening character is detected, a new chuck is added to the stack.
+If not, it is assumed to be a closing character and is compared against the stack.
+If they do not match, this is a corrupted line.
+### Part 2
+Due to setting up the stack from part 1, this one was pretty straight forward.
+Just look at all the remaining unclosed chunks and score them.